smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

     answertest:AlgEquiv
     quiet:yes

+(same as above, I would change the order.)

 The `AlgEquiv` test is happy to compare lists, but it makes no sense to tell the student which list element is "incorrect".
 Indeed, to do so would be confusing so we have selected the `quiet` option to suppress the automatically generated answer test feedback.

-Again, if you want to enforce a test for the principle argument you will need to check the student's value also falls within the correct range using the `NUM-GTE` tests to establish "greater or equal to".
+Again, if you want to enforce a test for the principle (I might be wronge here but I think it's principal, not principle) argument you will need to check the student's value also falls within the correct range using the `NUM-GTE` tests to establish "greater or equal to".
 This can be done by adding an additional node.
 It is probably a sensible idea to give feedback on both properties here.
-The variable `p` in the question variables will help with this.
+The variable `p` in the question variables will help with this. (how so?)

 ## Question tests ##